top of page

 **Interested in enrolling?
 REGISTER & complete the google form

-Social Skills for Kids will keep your registration information on their waiting list until official registration opens in August.
+Social Skills for Kids will keep your registration information on their waiting list until an opening becomes available or until official registration opens in August.
 We will then email you and request a day/time for us to chat about your child's needs.

 **Programs offered are geared towards students in general education with average intelligence and language skills.
 Students with ADD/ADHD, high functioning Autism, 2e or twice exceptional challenges, non-verbal learning disorder, learning difficulties, anxiety and depression will benefit from these programs.**